Pine Mountain Settlement School

 “Notions don’t fill your belly nor kivre your back.” [responded the Father]

 Few authors have captured as starkly the lives of families caught up in the economic conflicts of the industrialization of eastern Kentucky, as does Still in this classic novel.
 The mining and timber exploitation of a region that was largely agrarian, fractured the lives of the rural families in the region.
-James Still heard their stories first-hand for he spent most all his life within the folds of the hills of eastern Kentucky on Wolf Creek in Letcher County.
+James Still heard their stories first-hand for he spent almost all his life within the folds of the hills of eastern Kentucky on Wolf Creek in Letcher County.
 He knew the lives of his neighbors and he heard their voices and sensed their dreams and he listened, closely.
 Very closely.

 Land cleared for mountain subsistence farming.

 Pine Mountain continues to listen, as well.
-As Pine Mountain looks back on its one-hundred year history it can take pride in its strong protection of the land; its commitment to the people of the region; and its understanding of the pragmatic life-style, the dreams and the work-ethic associated with labor close to the land.
+As Pine Mountain looks back on its one-hundred-year history it can take pride in its strong protection of the land; its commitment to the people of the region; and its understanding of the pragmatic life-style, the dreams and the work-ethic associated with labor close to the land.

 Farming, food, community celebrations, and a strong commitment to the preservation and conservation of the natural resources of the southeastern Appalachians, eastern Kentucky, and Harlan County, are integral to the on-going ethos of Pine Mountain Settlement School.
 The activities associated with these core elements are part of the “educating for life” that continues to hold a fundamental place in its framework for the future.
 As the School has evolved and re-shaped itself to the twenty-first century and as it has adjusted to increasingly rapid cultural surges forward, it shows every evidence of doing so with a solid foundation and values just as solid.